frankmeza/frankmeza/src/pages/articles/2018-07-08---on-writing-documentation/index.md

     - As the format is not the important part of reading, you must make it as immediately readable with as little friction as possible.
     - yes, the prose is important, but overall presentation is essential.
 No one wants to read through bad looking documentation.
     - the editing of such a document allows you to (usually) cut away extraneous things, leaving the reader with clearer examples and explanations, and less prose overall for more **effective** documentation
+    - finding the little ways to improve the doc is fun!

 - the thing that I did
     - make a data flow sequence diagram, map out the whole thing from 30,000 ft